KatoTheFluffyWolf/Early-Depression-Diagnosis/README.md

 - 🌐 Web interface with visualized results and recommendations
 - 🔌 REST API via FastAPI for model predictions
 - 📈 Dashboard with confidence score and risk visualization
-- 🏫 Designed for research at University of Greenwich (Vietnam campus)
+- 🏫 Designed for research at FPT University of Greenwich (Can Tho campus)

 ---